Struct Operator

 §Recursively List

-This function only read the children of the given directory.
-To read all entries recursively, use Operator::list_with("path").recursive(true) instead.
+This function only reads the immediate children of the specified directory.
+To list all entries recursively, use Operator::list_with("path").recursive(true) instead.

 §Streaming List